NonDFT/NEST/README.md

 ### Noncollinear Electronic Structure Theory

 NEST is an open-source framework for developing methods based on noncollinear electronic structure theory.
+It is built on top of the PySCF electronic structure package.

 ## Features